 As an example, the Apple Certified Refurbished program only sells refurbished iPhones, MacBooks, and iPads with the same high-quality standards as brand-new products and in excellent condition (Grade A).

 What does refurbished Grade B mean?

-Refurbished Grade B is the second-best quality you can expect from a refurbished device.
-In addition, refurbished Grade B products feature some light scratches or scuffs.
+Refurbished Grade B is the second-best cosmetic quality you can get from a refurbished device and feature some light scratches or scuffs.